tpae/meme-world/README.md

 Meme World is a 100% on-chain meme creator with an experimental on-chain drawing interface built with MUD 2.0.

-It's fully functional and is currently live on Optimism, and it can be viewed here: [poof]
+It's fully functional and is currently live on Optimism, and it can be viewed here: https://memeworld.lol/

 This project was built over 72 hours for AW Hack 2023. :v: